valohai/docs/source/tutorials/batch-inference/csv-batch-inference.rst

     vh exec run --adhoc "Batch Inference"

-If everything went according to plan, you can now preview the results in the Outputs-tab:
+If everything went according to plan, you can now preview the results in the Outputs tab:

 .. image:: csv-batch-inference-tutorial-2.png
    :alt: Results of our batch inference execution